 Our Dupage paternity attorneys explain the consequences of DNA tests, what happens if a purported father refuses a DNA test, and how DNA tests are treated as evidence by the court.
 Finally we discuss the award of attorney fees and court costs in paternity cases and how child support and child custody are handled in paternity suits.

 In this article, our DuPage paternity lawyers explain everything you need to know about court-ordered parenting classes in DuPage county, including when parenting classes are required, exceptions to the requirement of parenting classes, and how to determine which parenting classes are court-approved.
-Finally our DuPage paternity attorneys explain the reasoning behind the requirement that parents involved in the allocation of parenting time and responsibility must take parenting classes, including to reduce the likelihood of future litigation between the parents, and to promote parental communication for the benefit of the child.
+Finally, our DuPage paternity attorneys explain why parents involved in the allocation of parenting time and responsibility must take parenting classes.